hughdesmond2006/photo-editor/README.md

-Infinite scrolling photo gallery with hooks and minimalist responsive design
+Infinite scrolling photo gallery with editor

+To run:
+yarn start